youar/upm-xrremote/README.md

 * Make sure you have "AR Session" and "AR Session Origin" in your scene
 * Make sure "AR Pose Driver" is attached as a component on the AR Camera ("AR Session Origin > AR Camera")
 * Drag the `XR Remote Connection` prefab into your scene, (`Packages/upm-xrremote/Runtime/Prefabs`)
+* Open your `upm-xrremote` application on your device
+* Enter your mobile device's IP address in `XR Editor Client` Script on the `XR Remote Connection` GameObject

-* Hit Play
+* Hit Play in Unity Editor
-* Connect the device to the Editor by going to the Console window, and selecting the Android device from the dropdown.
+* Press GUI button "Start XR Remote Session" to connect

 If you are just in the XR Remote project, itself, you can bypass this and just plug in an Android device, on the Android platform, and open the AR Remote Client scene (`Assets/XR Remote/Scenes/AR Remote Client`), and hit Play.
 In a moment, the application should install and launch on your phone.

+You can also build your own `XR Remote` APK by importing the Sample scenes into the Asset folder and build the `AR Remote Server` scene

 ##### - iOS -